 If you see specks flying away when the leaf is disturbed, it’s likely whiteflies or a similar flying pest.

-Once you’re sure there are whiteflies on your tomato plants, it’s time to take action.
+Once you’re sure whiteflies are on your tomato plants, it’s time to take action.

 Eliminating A Whitefly Infestation